 A Safety Glasses USA friend told us about going to the shooting range for the first time.
 The safety enthusiasts on staff there told her exactly what she needed to outfit herself in to stay safe while shooting.

-The equipment recommended included ballistic eyewear, shooting gloves, and shooting earmuffs.
+The equipment recommended included ballistic eyewear, shooting gloves, and hearing protection.
 When choosing hearing protection, the experts recommend electronic earmuffs.

 Many of us not around safety gear 24/7 may underestimate our need for hearing protection.
-When you realize that hearing loss is not just an aging problem, you begin to understand the importance of educating yourself about decibel levels and understanding hearing protection.
+However, when you realize that hearing loss is not just an aging problem, you begin to understand the importance of educating yourself about decibel levels and hearing protection.

 Hearing Loss Not Just for the Old.

 Many of us expect to gradually lose our hearing as we age.
-But, we fail to realize that being exposed to loud noise causes it too.
+But, we fail to realize that exposure to loud noise causes it too.
 And once you lose your hearing, there’s no getting it back.

 Consider these hearing loss statistics:

-- According to the American Hearing Research Foundation, 15% of Americans ages 20-69 have some degree of hearing loss due to loud noises that occur in both work and everyday activities.
+- According to the American Hearing Research Foundation, 15% of Americans ages 20-69 have some degree of hearing loss due to loud noises in work and everyday activities.

-- Statistics on Deafness and Hearing Loss reports that 4,000 new cases of sudden deafness occur every year.
+- Statistics on Deafness and Hearing Loss report that 4,000 new cases of sudden deafness occur yearly.

 - The National Institute on Deafness reports that 1 in 5 Americans has hearing loss in at least one of their ears.

 Think you can grab a pair of earmuffs off the shelves at your local hardware store and expect them to protect your ears on the shooting range?
 Not so fast.
-Get an understanding of decibel levels to help decide the most appropriate hearing protection.
+Understand decibel levels to help decide the most appropriate hearing protection.